evelyn-2022/CSNotes/FrontEnd/JavaScript/How JavaScript works behind the scene.md

 2. Scope chain
 3. `this` keyword

-==Note==: argument object and `this` keyword are not in arrow functions!
+🟡 Note: argument object and `this` keyword are not in arrow functions!

 The content of execution context is generated in a **creation phase**, right before execution.

-**Call stack**: “Place” where execution contexts get stacked on top of each other, to keep track of where we are in the execution
+**Call stack**: “Place” where execution contexts get stacked on top of each other, to keep track of where we are in the execution.

 ## Scoping and scope in JavaScript

-<kp>coping: </kp>How our program’s variables are organized and accessed.
+- Scoping: How our program’s variables are organized and accessed.
 “Where do variables live?” or “Where can we access a certain variable, and where not?”;

-<kp>Lexical scoping:</kp> Scoping is controlled by placement of functions and blocks in the code;
+- Lexical scoping: Scoping is controlled by placement of functions and blocks in the code;

-<kp>Scope:</kp> Space or environment in which a certain variable is declared (variable environment in case of functions).
+- Scope: Space or environment in which a certain variable is declared (variable environment in case of functions).
 There is global scope, function scope, and block scope;

-<kp>Scope of a variable:</kp> Region of our code where a certain variable can be accessed.
+- Scope of a variable: Region of our code where a certain variable can be accessed.

 <img src="https://s2.loli.net/2022/02/26/SqIaDTVrFbNB4RO.png" >